-- 2.10.1 Young people must have a comprehensive care plan and risk assessment developed by the MDT collaboratively with the young person and, if appropriate, their family in accordance with best practice guidance. - 2.10.2 All care planning must follow a recovery and outcome process, must be embedded in the Care Programme Approach (CPA) and form the cornerstone of delivery of an effective care pathway through secure care. - 2.10.3 The care plan must reflect the young person's needs in the following domains: - Mental health - Developmental needs - Physical Health - Risk - Family support / functioning - Social functioning - Spiritual and cultural - Education, training and meaningful activity - Where relevant includes a Carer's Assessment - Where relevant includes accommodation / financial needs - Where relevant addresses substance/ alcohol misuse - Where relevant addresses offending behaviour. - 2.10.4 Medium secure services must support case management from NHS England Case Managers. - 2.10.5 All patients must have a community Care Coordinator linked to community CAMHS team local to the patient's home area who must remain updated throughout the admission period and is expected to remain involved with the young person's care. - 2.10.6 For restricted patients, adolescent medium secure services must ensure compliance with the Ministry of Justice requirements. - 2.10.7 For young people who are subject to input from the Youth Justice Services, reviews of orders including remand reviews must be facilitated and may be undertaken jointly with CPA reviews. - 2.10.8 Where the young person has a learning disability or ASD every effort must be made to hold a CETR before admission, including a Blue Light CETR if there is not time to convene a full one.
+- 2.11.1 Young people must have a comprehensive care plan and risk assessment developed by the MDT collaboratively with the young person and, if appropriate, their family in accordance with best practice guidance. - 2.11.2 The care plan must reflect the young person's needs in the following domains: - Mental health - Developmental needs - Physical Health - Risk - Family support / functioning - Social functioning - Spiritual and cultural - Education, training and meaningful activity - Where relevant includes a Carer's Assessment - Where relevant includes accommodation / financial needs - Where relevant addresses substance/ alcohol misuse - Where relevant addresses offending behaviour. - 2.11.3 All care planning must follow a recovery and outcome process, be embedded in the Care Programme Approach (CPA) and form the cornerstone of delivery of an effective care pathway through secure care. - 2.11.4 Low secure services should support case management from NHS England case managers. - 2.11.5 The treatment and care plan must be informed by a comprehensive formulation of the young person's needs and difficulties and, where possible, be based upon current NICE guidelines or established evidence-based best practice guidance. - 2.11.6 The treatment/care plan must incorporate routine outcomes monitoring such as those set out by QNIC to monitor progress and treatment on a week to week basis.

-- 2.10.9 If a CETR was not carried out prior to admission it must be held within 2 weeks of admission.
+- 2.11.7 All patients should have a community Care Coordinator linked to community CAMHS team local to the patient's home area who should remain updated throughout the admission period and is expected to remain involved with the young person's care. - 2.11.8 For restricted patients, low secure services must ensure compliance with the Ministry of Justice requirements. - 2.11.9 For young people who are subject to input from the Youth Justice Services, reviews of orders including remand reviews must be facilitated and may be undertaken jointly with CPA reviews. - 2.11.10Where the young person has a learning disability or ASD every effort must be made to hold a (CETR before admission, including a Blue Light CETR if there is not time to convene a full one. - 2.11.11 If a CETR was not carried out prior to admission it must be held within 2 weeks of admission.
 CETRs must be repeated every 3 months during an admission in line with CETR guidance and policy published in March 2017.
-This guidance can be found using the following link www.england.nhs.uk/wp-content/uploads/2017/03/ctr-policy-v2.pdf - 2.10.10 Links must be established proactively with the young person's home local authority at admission and agreement made on the level of social care input required.
-These links must be maintained until discharge including notifying them of their responsibility at 3 months under section 85 of the Children Acts. - 2.10.11 For young people in the care of local authorities, Looked After Children (LAC) Reviews must be facilitated and should be undertaken jointly with CPA reviews where possible - 2.10.12 Care pathway planning must always involve balancing the relevant needs of the young person, including: - The immediate risk posed by the young person to themselves and/ or others - Ministry of Justice or court-ordered restrictions - Specialist treatment needs which cannot be met in lower security settings - The Mental Health Act 1983 Code of Practice principle of least restrictiveness - The young person's vulnerabilities, including potential destabilisation by multiple transitions - Placement stability and continuity of care the young person's and their family needs including access to and proximity to home and ease of access to family.
+This guidance can be found using the following link www.england.nhs.uk/wp-content/uploads/2017/03/ctr-policy-v2.pdf - 2.11.12 Links must be established proactively with the young person's home local authority at admission and agreement made on the level of social care input required.
+These links must be maintained until discharge including notifying them of their responsibility at 3 months under section 85 of the Children Acts. - 2.11.13For young people in the care of local authorities, Looked After Children (LAC) Reviews must be facilitated and should be undertaken jointly with CPA reviews where possible. - 2.11.14 Care pathway planning must always involve balancing the relevant needs of the young person, including: - The immediate risk posed by the young person to themselves and/ or others - Ministry of Justice or court-ordered restrictions - Specialist treatment needs which cannot be met in lower security settings - The Mental Health Act 1983 Code of Practice principle of least restrictiveness - The young person's vulnerabilities, including potential destabilisation by multiple transitions - Placement stability and continuity of care the young person's and their family needs including access to and proximity to home and ease of access to family.